isabella232/audience-manager-admin.it-IT/help/admin/admin-oauth2/aam-admin-api-requirements.md

 ---
-description: Cose di cui devi incoraggiare i clienti a essere consapevoli quando lavorano con le API di Audience Manager.
+description: Aspetti di cui dovresti incoraggiare i tuoi clienti a essere consapevoli quando utilizzano le API Audience Manager.
 seo-description: Things you should encourage your clients to be aware of when they're working with the Audience Manager APIs.
 seo-title: API Requirements and Recommendations
 title: Raccomandazioni e requisiti per l’utilizzo delle API